zero2cx/spiral-matrix/docs/SpiralMatrix.rst

 `start <#interface-contents>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  *description* - the integer value that fills the center cell, i.e. the start value of `series <#series>`__
+-  *description* - the integer value that populates the center cell, i.e. the start value of `series <#series>`__
 -  *type* - integer value
 -  *note* - any positive, negative, or zero integer value is acceptable